vapor/blog/Content/posts/jwtkit-v5.md

 let token = try await keyCollection.sign(payload, header: customFields)
 ```

-Parsing and serialising are now also customisable, meaning that you can define your own implementation for parsers and serialisers using the custom headers you defined, for example compressing them with `zip` or `deflate` or using a non-encoded payload by setting the `b64` header to false.
+Parsing and serializing are now also customizable, meaning that you can define your own implementation for parsers and serializers using the custom headers you defined, for example compressing them with `zip` or `deflate` or using a non-encoded payload by setting the `b64` header to false.
 Rather than implementing the whole JOSE standard, we decided to let users extend the package however they want to.
 In the tests there's an example which shows how to set the `b64` header to `false` (which by default is non present, meaning `true`):

 ```swift
 struct CustomSerializer: JWTSerializer {